bwoinextdoor/iSpeechBoard/README.md

 ## Translations

 Currently the app supports 40 languages.
-Languages were machine translated and require proofreading: if you want to help proofread, please use our translation management platform: https://crowdin.com/project/cboard

-**You do not need to be a programmer!**
+Languages were machine translated and require proofreading: if you want to help proofread **You do not need to be a programmer!**

 Translations play a major role in this project and they contribute a lot for the inclusion of children, specially in non developed countries.
 Please consider collaborating with us!